oncomouse/slides/source/conferences/cccc15.html.md

 >
 > — Parker, "Where Do English Departments Come From?"
 ---
-class: middle
+class: middle, big
 > Fighting that literature faction often makes you feel like you have invaded China.
 You can mount an all-out assault and think you're making an impression, but when the smoke clears, nothing has changed.
 The mandarins are untouched.
 >
 > — Hairston, "Breaking Our Bonds and Reaffirming Our Connections"

-> A mandarin is a public official, one with high political status, and one "marked by elaborate and refined language or literary style" (American Heritage Dictionary, 2nd ed., 1982).
-Once she has invoked the muses of history and poetry and the gods of war, Hairston then situates our discipline in a familial context when she write that our problems "originate close to home," in English departments (273).
+> Hairston then situates our discipline in a familial context when she write that our problems "originate close to home," in English departments (273).
 Isn't one of the first moves a successful coup d'état to kill the poets? **What did Harold Bloom say about killing the Father?**
 >
 > — Mead &  Morris, "The Bewitching of Composition"
 ---